Synobsys/synobsys.github.io/standards/8-CodeReviewChecklist.md

 * Would more comments make the code more understandable?
 * Could some comments be removed by making the code itself more readable?
 * Is there any commented out code?

+## Usability and Accessibility

+* Is the proposed solution well designed from a usability perspective?
+* Is the API well documented?
+* Is the proposed solution (UI) accessible?
+* Is the API/UI intuitive to use?

+## Performance

+* Do you think this code change will impact system performance in a negative way?
+* Do you see any potential to improve the performance of the code?

+## Experts Opinion

+* Do you think a specific expert, like a security expert or a usability expert, should look over the code before it can be committed?
+* Will this code change impact different teams?
+Should they have a say on the change as well?

 ## Service Studio